Azure-Samples/communication-services-authentication-hero-nodejs/docs/deployment-guides/deploy-locally.md

 ### Installing dependencies

-Navigate to your cloned repo and install dependencies for all packages and samples:
+Navigate to the project directory and install dependencies for all packages and samples:

 ```shell
 # Navigate to the repository